A guide to 3D Secure authentication

-If you have ever used a credit card or debit card to make a payment while online shopping, then it is likely that you have already used 3D Secure.
-3D Secure Authentication is an added security layer introduced into the payment process between customers and businesses to protect against fraudulent transactions.
+If you have ever used a credit card or debit card to make a payment while online shopping, which, let’s be honest, we’d be surprised if you haven’t, then it is likely that you have already used 3D Secure (3DS).

-3D Secure Authentication acts by directing the customer to an authentication page or pop-up window during the online transaction process where they’ll be asked to enter a password, that they have previously set up with their issuing bank, or a one-time authentication code that’s sent to their mobile phone by SMS to authorize their transaction.
-Only after successfully completing this process will a customer be able to complete their transaction.
+Without going too deep into the technical process of 3D Secure, it acts by directing the customer to an authentication page or pop-up window during the online transaction process.
+The customer will be asked to enter a password that they have previously set up with their issuing bank or a one-time passcode that’s sent either by SMS or email to authorise the transaction.
+Only after successfully completing this process will a customer be able to complete the payment.

-Once the transaction has passed the 3D secure authentication process, the retailer is no longer liable for the purchase.
-Instead, the liability is passed onto the card payment provider, who is then responsible for resolving any customer issues or refunds.
+- protects the merchant from liability – Once the transaction has passed the authentication process, the liability is passed onto the card payment provider, who is then responsible for resolving any customer issues or refunds.

 The limits of 3D Secure

 Perhaps the biggest disadvantage of 3D Secure for online retailers is the friction it can cause.
 Many users believe the additional validation step ruins the user experience during the checkout process.
 This can result in an increase in transaction abandonment and lost sales.

 The type of information required can also cause issues.
 Some banks may ask the customer to create their own password which can easily be forgotten rather than sending a one-time passcode.
 However, since the protocol was introduced, it has developed to be as seamless as possible, and the added step isn’t needed for every transaction.
 More often than not, it also gives the customer the reassurance they need to know the website is safe.